 On my way to work the other day, the song Spit My Last Breath from Boston hardcore band Blood for Blood came up on my iPod and I noticed that they used the theme from John Carpenter’s Halloween in the track.
 I’ve heard the song a million times but this particular time it got me thinking about how many songs out there are influenced by the horror genre; not songs written for horror movies but songs written about horror movies and books.

-So, here is a list of a dozen of those songs that I can think of by bands cool enough to be influenced by two of my other favorite arts.
+So, here is a baker’s dozen of songs that I can think of by bands cool enough to be influenced by two of my other favorite arts.

 The Misfits – Night of the Living Dead